ASPLOS26-AsymCheck/AsymCheck/README.md

-# DelayCheck: Delaying Checkpointing for Efficient Modern Distributed Training
+# AsymCheck: Delaying Checkpointing for Efficient Modern Distributed Training

-**DelayCheck** is a new checkpointing mechanism for efficient modern distributed training, which delays and partitions the checkpointing operation until the forward pass ends and the backward pass begins,so as to reduce the training stalls.
+**AsymCheck** is an asymmetric partitioned checkpointing mechanism that adjusts partition sizes—employing smaller partitions during forward passes and larger ones during backward passes, in contrast to existing fixed-size approaches.
-Further, **DelayCheck** also proposes an optimized on-disk checkpointing scheme and a fast failure recovery scheme to enhance the performance of **DelayCheck**.
+Further, **AsymCheck** also proposes a fine-grained compression scheme to enhance checkpoint efficiency, and a batched flushing mechanism to reduce persistence latency.

 # Implementation

-## The system architecture of DelayCheck
+## The system architecture of AsymCheck
-**DelayCheck** employs a decoupled and hierarchical storage design for checkpointing and consists of three modules:
+**AsymCheck** employs a decoupled and hierarchical storage design for checkpointing and consists of four modules:

-1. an in-memory checkpoint creation module
+1. an asymmetric partitioning and snapshot module
-2. an on-disk checkpoint creation module
+2. a fine-grained checkpoint compression module
+3. an optimal batch flushing and persistence module
-3. a failure recovery module
+4. a failure recovery module

-The system architecture of **DelayCheck** is as follows:
+The system architecture of **AsymCheck** is as follows:

 <center class ='img'>
 <img src="checkpoint_workflow_.jpg" width="600px" />